|

 corporations:

-The professional incorporation legislation allows one or more members
+The professional incorporation legislation allows one or more members of

-to be shareholders of the corporation.
+be shareholders of the corporation.

 Business activities which can be undertaken: